chakra-ui/zag/.changeset/young-hounds-wave.md

 "@zag-js/tabs": patch
 ---

-Refactor all packages to have proper dependency structure
+Refactor all packages to have proper dependency structure and bundle size.